rybread9/myPlastics/README.md

 # myPlastics
 ![myPlastics logo](/public/images/myplastics_logo_screenshot.png)

 myPlastics was built for our planet.
 It is meant to encourage users to make conscious decisions regarding their consumption of plastic materials.
+Check it out [here](https://lit-sea-30634.herokuapp.com/myPlastics)!

 ## Technology Used
 * Mongoose